 - Lock the access door.
 Use a large blanket to surround the clock and place cardboard between the blanket and the front glass.

-- Some movements can be taken out for transport but for modern grandfather clocks this is seldom required.
-However, it is always a good idea to ensure that the movement is secure in the case.
+- Some movements can be taken out for transport but for modern grandfather clocks, this is seldom required.
+Nonetheless, ensure that the movement is secure in its case.

-- Occasionally you may have decorative ornaments such as finials that friction fit into their respective holes and can be lifted out.
-These should be removed.
+- If you have decorative ornaments such as finials that friction fits into their respective holes they can be lifted out.

-You should now safety transport your grandfather clock.
-Once you have moved it you will have to set it up.
+You should now safely transport your grandfather clock.

 Part II – setting up your tall-case clock